 Make time for yourself and do things you like to do.
 Appreciate each one of the little things you do for yourself, and be patient when the results take some time to be evident.

-Pay attention to your thoughts, you may be creating barriers unknowingly.
-You might also have an innate instinct to take care of others or maybe it's simply a learned behaviour, and for some reason, you don't feel to deserve the same care.
+Pay attention to your thoughts; you may be creating barriers unknowingly.
+You might also have an innate instinct to take care of others, and for some reason, you don't feel to deserve the same care.